Oli-Mazi/Project-1B-Nematomorpha/README.md

 ### partitionorganiser.py
 Code takes folder with MSA of orthogroups, seperates the aligned sequences based on species and concatenates the sequences.
 Finally produces RaxML-style partition files
 ### "Nematomorpha TE ChromPlot.R"
-R code resposible for produicng chromplot style files, filtering, labellling and chromplot figure production for tranposable elements in Nematomorpha genomes assessed in the project
+R code resposible for produicng chromplot style files, filtering, labeling (colassigner.csv) and chromplot figure production for tranposable elements in Nematomorpha genomes assessed in the project